matthewjmiller/mattmiller/CV.md

 ## Teaching Experience

+Philosophy of Literature, College of the Ozarks, fall 2025.

 Seminar in Rhetoric: Wendell Berry, College of the Ozarks, fall 2023.

 Seminar in Rhetoric: Rural Writing, College of the Ozarks, fall 2020.